incognito666/project2/README.md

 7. Most of the commits are close to the submission dates.
   - This is a manual task.
 We check the commit logs and the dates of submissions.

 8. All the issue  have not been resolved.
-  -This task needs to consider the closed time, to check if all the issues are well addressed.
+  - This task needs to consider the closed time, to check if all the issues are well addressed.
 If the issues are not closed, it means that they are not resolved.

 9. Issues are not closed on time.
   - The issue created and issue closed dates are extracted from the data output files.